pajachiet/mongo_sql_analytics_platform/README.md

 By decreasing priority order :

-- Add schema of the architecture, and a link to the PyParis talk
 - Publish pymongo-schema on PyPi and install it from there
 - Set specific versions in requirements.txt files
 - Allow to use external MongoDB & PostgreSQL databases.
 We will need to